itsemon245/tax-project/README.md

 </p>

 # About This Project
-This is a real-world application that handles tax related operation like managing clients, sending invoices, handling reports, tracking events & appointments etc.
+This is a real-world application that handles tax related operation like managing clients, sending invoices, handling reports, tracking events & appointments etc. We have developed an application that will play a crucial role in the digitalization of the IT sector in our country.
+The general public can quickly and reliably understand all the laws and regulations related to income tax through this application.
+It will eliminate the hassle of paperwork for ordinary people when submitting income tax.
+Anyone can access any book related to the law and can file any case pertaining to the law.
+The admin can monitor their employees' work through this application.
+Overall, this application will have a positive and convenient role in the advancement of Bangladesh's economy.

 ### Core Features:
 - Used Laravel, Bootstrap, jQuery & vanilla JavaScript